-1 COMMISSIONER SLOVER: So I think it's 2 a great thing to have this committee based on the 3 fact that almost, depending on the day, more than 4 half of our clients are in the Housing Choice 5 Voucher Program.
+1 COMMISSIONER SLOVER: So I think it's a great thing to have this committee based on the 2 3 fact that almost, depending on the day, more than half of our clients are in the Housing Choice 4 Voucher Program.
 So I welcome this committee.
-6 We had a robust conversation earlier 7 about committee structures in general and I would 8 hope that we could advance some of the things we 9 talked about earlier.
-I think that a more 10 functional committee structure would go a long way 11 to making a more functional board and 12 CHAIRMAN ALBERT: Could you talk a 13 little bit more about what we discussed?
-14 COMMISSIONER SLOVER: Something that 15 we talked about earlier was we have a number of 16 standing committees.
-We have Development 17 Modernization, we have Finance, we have 18 Operations.
+5 We had a robust conversation earlier 6 7 about committee structures in general and I would hope that we could advance some of the things we 8 9 talked about earlier.
+I think that a more functional committee structure would go a long way 10 11 to making a more functional board and --12 CHAIRMAN ALBERT: Could you talk a little bit more about what we discussed?
+13 COMMISSIONER SLOVER: 14 Something that 15 we talked about earlier was we have a number of standing 16 committees.
+We have Development 17 Modernization, have Finance, we we have Operations.
 We have a lot of committees.
-There's 19 a lot of meetings that go on in between these 20 meetings.
-21 And what we're trying to do is get a more 22 efficient flow of information from those committee meetings to the General Board so that we can understand somewhat of where we are as a board on a lot of these important issues so that we have a more efficient and timely discussion leading up to these votes and so that we're better informed and we're more involved.
+There's 18 19 a lot of meetings that go on in between these 20 meetings.
+And what we're trying to do is get a more 21 22 efficient flow of information from those committee meetings to the General Board so that we can understand somewhat of where we are as a board on a lot of these important issues so that we have a more efficient and timely discussion leading up to these votes and so that we're better informed and we're more involved.
 And I just think it's generally a good practice for the Board to tighten up its committee structure.